The basics of HVAC systems and their components

 An HVAC system can effectively control the air conditions of a given parameter through a complex network of components that work together.
 The main components of an HVAC system include:

-This is the control panel that regulates the temperature in the building.
+The thermostat is the control panel that regulates the temperature in the building.
 It is usually located on a wall and allows occupants to adjust the temperature according to their preference.

-This is the largest component of any commercial HVAC system.
-It is the component that heats the air in the building through a heat pump, solar energy or the burning of natural gasses.
+The furnace or heater is the most significant component of any commercial HVAC system.
+It heats the air in the building through a heat pump, solar energy, or natural gas combustion.
+Recent advancements include the development of high-efficiency furnaces and the increasing use of heat pumps, which can provide heating and cooling.

-Air Conditioner:
+Air conditioner

-Air Filters:
+Air filters

 These components regulate the humidity levels in the building.
 A humidifier adds moisture to the air, while a dehumidifier removes excess moisture.
+Integrated systems, which are becoming more common, automatically adjust humidity levels based on indoor conditions.

 How HVAC systems have evolved

-Smart HVAC systems have also led to the integration of other building systems such as lighting, security and fire safety.
-These integrations allow for greater coordination and control, which can also contribute to energy efficiency – a key consideration in HVAC system design.
-With a focus on reducing energy consumption and greenhouse gas emissions, HVAC systems have become more energy-efficient through the use of technologies such as variable speed drives, intelligent controls, and more efficient heat exchangers.
+Innovative HVAC systems have also led to the integration of other building systems, such as lighting, security and fire safety.
+These integrations allow for greater coordination and control, contributing to energy efficiency, a key consideration in HVAC system design.

 In the wake of the COVID-19 pandemic, HVAC systems have evolved to include features such as advanced filtration systems and UV-C lighting to reduce the spread of airborne pathogens and improve indoor air quality.
 These advanced filtration systems can capture smaller particles, including viruses.
-HEPA filters, which capture 99.97% of particles down to 0.3 microns, are being installed in many HVAC systems; and UV-C lighting can kill viruses and other pathogens.
+HEPA filters, which capture 99.97% of particles down to 0.3 microns, are installed in many HVAC systems, and UV-C lighting can kill viruses and other pathogens.

 In-demand job roles in HVAC